Free Website Content - Security and RSS

-was once only known as a "techie tool", RSS is
+What was once only known as a "techie tool",

-becoming a tool that is continuously being used by the general
+RSS is becoming a tool that is continuously being used

-feeds stuffed with keywords, the real concern relates to
+nonsensical feeds stuffed with keywords, the real concern

-security.
-While an annoyance to the search engines, spam
+relates to security.
+While an annoyance to the search

-in RSS feeds pales in comparison to the possible security
+engines, spam in RSS feeds pales in comparison to the

 As RSS gains momentum security fears loom large.

-feeds, hackers are taking notice.
-The power and extendibility
+RSS feeds, hackers are taking notice.
+The power and

-of RSS in its simplest form is also its achilles heel.
-The
+extendibility of RSS in its simplest form is also its

-phenomenon, is where the vulnerabilities lie.
-The enclosure
+is where the vulnerabilities lie.
+The enclosure field

-field in itself is not the problem, in fact the majority
+in itself is not the problem, in fact the majority of

-images, word documents, mp3 files, power point presentations,
+like images, word documents, mp3 files, power point

 The fact that RSS can be used to distribute

-the syndication standard, but also has created cause for
+of the syndication standard, but also has created cause

-receive, and while it might make the distribution of malware,
+content that they receive, and while it might make the

 The problem is one of both technology